How to Avoid the Worst Airline Fees

 Fly a free bag airline: Hello, Southwest!
-This U.S. airline still allows a free carry-on and two free checked-bags.
+This U.S. airline still allows each passenger a carry-on and two checked-bags for free.

-Allegiant, Frontier, Spirit: These U.S. discount carriers charge for all bags including carry-ons but they do allow one very small bag for free, if it fits under a seat.
+Fly a free very small bag airline: U.S. discount carriers like Spirit and Froniter charge for all bags including carry-ons but do allow one very small bag for free, if it fits under a seat.

-VIDEO: Pack more in less space with the Sit & Zip Method – it really works.
+VIDEO: Pack more with the Sit & Zip Method – perfect or carry-ons or any bag.